HUB

 LIFE IN AUSTRIA

-Settling in Austria presented several challenges for me.
-Initially, I didn’t know anyone and lacked clarity on handling essential matters such as documents and employment permits, which led me to navigate multiple authorities.
+It was quite challenging to settle in Austria.
+Initially, I didn’t know anyone and lacked clarity on handling administrative matters (e.g. document submissions and applications for employment permit).
+Therefore, I was trying my luck in different authorities.
 Many officials refused to speak English, and I didn’t know German, making the process even more difficult.
-During my first months, I also encountered many rude and harsh individuals, which added to the struggle of adaptation.
+During my first months, I also encountered many unfriendly individuals, which added to the struggle of adaptation.

 In terms of integrating into a new country, I believe one common misconception is expecting the official system to function similarly to that of one’s home country.
 Another significant mistake is moving without basic knowledge of the local language, which can hinder communication and integration.